A Level Requirements

 International Baccalaureate 32 points overall with 16 points from the best 3 Higher Level subjects including 6 in Mathematics HL and 6 in a Physical Science at HL

-BTEC Distinction, Distinction, Merit in an Engineering related subject including Distinctions in Mathematics for Engineering Technicians and Further Mathematics for Engineering Technicians units
+BTEC (Pre-2016 specifications): Distinction, Distinction, Merit in an Engineering related subject to include Distinctions in Mathematics for Engineering Technicians and Further Mathematics for Engineering Technicians units

 Access to HE Diploma in a relevant subject, including sufficient Mathematics content, with 24 Level 3 credits at Distinction and 21 Level 3 credits at Merit